 - Please stay by your digital poster until the end of the session.
 If there are people waiting to talk to you, limit your discussion with any one attendee.
 Schedule a time later to get together to discuss in more detail.
 If you have more than one author for your paper, we recommend you have two authors at your poster station.
 This allows one author to walk around and talk to other authors of thematically related papers while the second author presents the work.

 - Session Chairs and Co-Chairs must be at the room of the assigned session 10 min before it starts.
 The main role of the chair/co-chair is to keep the presentations on time.

 - At the start of the session, check in with the presenter of each of the papers to welcome them.
-The (Co)-Chairs will briefly present the session (just by its title), and make it start.
+The (Co)-Chairs will briefly present the session (just by its title).
 There should be a 60 second gap between the end of one talk and the beginning of the next one, during which time you introduce each speaker and their organization.

 What is an RI session?

 - Presentation: Total of 10 three-minute presentations are given back-to-back.
 Examples of presentations and instructions for authors are given below.

 - Interactive Digital Poster Session: During the session authors will be available to discuss their work in detail with a digital poster of their work in an assigned station with a TV screen in the room.
 Twelve stations will be provided for the twelve posters.
 Posters can be created using Power Point, for example, and may include results in the form of images, graphs, text, etc. Attendees will walk around the rooms and interact with presenters to ask questions about their work.